divija16/Map-Reduce-Wordcount-in-Python-using-gRPC/README.md

 # Map-Reduce Word Count

 This project is implemented in Python using gRPC.
 The input files are given in .txt format and the word count operation is performed.

+The medium article for understansing the code better is [Learn gRPC with an Example](https://blog.devgenius.io/learning-grpc-with-an-example-8b4931bd90c8)

 ## **Description**